 - Find parks with good playgrounds outside central London: Check out pretty Battersea Park, sprawling Greenwich Park, Stoke Newington's Clissold Park and Islington's Finsbury Park.

 - Don't forget to check out commons too: Hampstead Heath in north London and Clapham Common in south London have play areas.

-- Check out children's theatre shows in London: From hit shows such as The Lion King, to seasonal touring productions of popular work such as The Amazing Bubble Man, Peppa Pig, a traditional circus with Cirque Berserk, a close-up show with The Magic Circle and many more.
+- Check out children's theatre shows in London: From hit shows, including The Lion King theatre tickets, to seasonal touring productions of popular work such as The Amazing Bubble Man, Peppa Pig, a traditional circus with Cirque Berserk, a close-up show with The Magic Circle and many more.

 - Try a baby disco: Various London venues have embraced the growing trend for baby disco, a place where you can get down on the dancefloor with young kids.
 Top spots include Baby Loves Disco at Dalston Junction venue Arcola Theatre and Disco Loco at Hackney Showroom.

 Kids love animals and zoos are a great destination for parents of young (and not so young) children.

 - Enjoy a brilliant day out at London Zoo: You'll find smooth paths and step-free access everywhere, baby-change tables in all toilets, family-friendly dining options and a petting zoo with a kids play area, including water play.

 - For something smaller, Battersea Park Children's Zoo is a popular local zoo: It has a heated mother-and-baby-feeding room.

 - Visit one of London's city farms: Most have on-site cafes and are often located near local parks.